cytomining/profiling-template/README.md

 **DO THE FOLLOWING AFTER GENERATING A NEW REPO:**

+- Delete everything up to the marker line below
-- Change the title of the README to **Image-based Profiling for [ProjectName]\(project-url\)**.
+- Change the title following the format: "Image-based Profiling for [ProjectName]"
+- Fill in all sections below the marker with your project's information
+- Either fill out the metadata template or link to your external tracking system
+- Note that all discussions related to this dataset should happen in the corresponding GitHub issues
-- Delete the **Setup** section
+- Delete these instructions
-- Keep the notes section, and edit as necessary.
-- Keep the metadata section if you are adopting it, and edit as necessary.

 ## Setup